-- 11.3.5.1 Consultation.
-Researchers may contact HSREC Administration if they are uncertain about whether specific information or events should be reported. - 11.3.5.2 Determination of "unexpected".
-It may be difficult to determine whether a particular event is unexpected.
-For many studies, this determination can be done only through an analysis of appropriate data on all subjects enrolled in the research.
-Regulatory agencies state that the vast majority of adverse events are expected in light of: - 11.3.5.2.1 The known toxicities and side effects of the research procedures; - 11.3.5.2.2 The expected natural progression of subjects' underlying diseases, disorders, conditions; and - 11.3.5.2.3 Subjects' predisposing risk factor profiles for the adverse events. - 11.3.5.3 Determination of "relatedness".
-Determinations about the relatedness of adverse events or medical problems to participation in research commonly result in probability statements that fall along a continuum between definitely related to the research and definitely unrelated to participation in the research. - 11.3.5.3.1 Researchers sometimes mistakenly define relatedness as "cannot rule out the possibility that it is related" or "cannot be explained by anything else". - 11.3.5.3.2 The threshold for reporting an event is possibly related to participation in the research, defined as "more likely than not". - 11.3.5.3.3 Sometimes researchers may not be able to determine whether a problem is possibly related to the research within the required time frame for reporting.
+- 11.3.5.2.1 The known toxicities and side effects of the research procedures; - 11.3.5.2.2 The expected natural progression of subjects' underlying diseases, disorders, conditions; and - 11.3.5.2.3 Subjects' predisposing risk factor profiles for the adverse events. - 11.3.5.3 Determination of "relatedness".
+Determinations about the relatedness of adverse events or medical problems to participation in research commonly result in probability statements that fall along a continuum between definitely related to the research and definitely unrelated to participation in the research. - 11.3.5.3.1 Researchers sometimes mistakenly define relatedness as "cannot rule out the possibility that it is related" or "cannot be explained by anything else". - 11.3.5.3.2 The threshold for reporting an event is possibly related to participation in the research, defined as "more likely than not". - 11.3.5.3.3 Sometimes, researchers may not be able to determine whether a problem is possibly related to the research within the required timeframe for reporting.
 In such cases, the researcher should report the problem and then provide a follow-up report after causality has been more fully addressed or is better understood.